CAS requires all students to demonstrate or develop proficiency at or above the intermediate level in a language other than English.

 Placement Tests in Chinese

-If your family speaks Cantonese or Mandarin but your reading ability in Chinese is nonexistent or very limited, you should enroll in LC 116; you are not permitted to enroll in LC111.
-If you have some reading and writing ability as well as a family background in Chinese, or have other questions, please email firstname.lastname@example.org for consultation.
+If you speak Cantonese or Mandarin with your family but your reading ability in Chinese is nonexistent or very limited, you should enroll in LC 116; you are not permitted to enroll in LC111.
+If you speak Mandarin and are able to read and write on daily topics, you should enroll in LC216.
+Completion of LC216 fulfils the language requirement.
+If you have further questions, please email Chinese Language Coordinator for consultation.

 If you do not have a Chinese family background but have studied Chinese in high school or in some similar school setting, you must take the online Placement Test, which can be taken from any computer with a microphone.
 The test uses Simplified Chinese and tests your reading, writing and speaking skills.